-Federal Direct Stafford Loans with a first disbursement that is on or after March 1, 2013 will have a 1.05% origination fee deducted by the Federal government.
+Federal Direct Stafford Loans for graduate students have an interest rate of 5.41% for loans disbursed July 1, 2013 through June 30, 2014.
+Loans will be "variable-fixed," meaning students would receive a new rate with each new loan, but then that rate would be fixed for the life of the loan.
+Federal Direct Stafford Loans with a first disbursement that is on or after March 1, 2013 will have a 1.072% origination fee deducted by the Federal government.
 Example: A student borrows a $20,500 Federal Direct Stafford Loan for the year.
 Net proceeds a student will receive on a $20,500 Stafford Loan=$20,285 split over two or three disbursements, once the 1.05% origination fee is deducted.

 Typically, provided all paperwork is complete, federal loan funds disburse to students' accounts ten days before the semester begins, with the exception of some summer loans for part-time graduate students, which may be issued in two disbursements.* Loan amounts are pro-rated by semester.

 Satisfactory Academic Progress Guidelines for Title IV (Federal) Aid

 Students must meet certain quantitative (credits successfully completed) and qualitative standards to be eligible for Title IV aid from semester to semester.
 Please review the Graduate Title IV Satisfactory Academic Progress Policy carefully.

 Receipt of Loan Funds: